OOFy-OOF/random_code_snippets/README.md

-# random-schoolwork-lol
+# Code snippets from either school work or random
-Programming assignments dump
+Garbage dump